If you want to become a skilled and professional game artist, our BA (Hons) Game Art degree develops the creative and technical skills you will need.

 The Game Art course includes professional live briefs, competitions, game jams and project collaborations with other courses such as Games Design and Computer Animation to design, develop and publish games for PC, console and mobile games.

-Year one introduces core art skills, with drawing, sculpting, 3D modelling and texturing taking centre stage, before you progress to more complex technical software.
-You'll gain a greater understanding of these core skills through the study of comparative anatomy, architecture, environmental design and vehicle modelling, through a series of small projects and external reference trips.
+Year one introduces core art skills, with drawing, sculpting, 3D modelling and texturing, before progressing to technical software.
+You’ll study comparative anatomy, architecture, environmental design and vehicle modelling through projects.

-In the second year, you'll look more closely at concept art, high-end modelling and visual design for any game platforms.
-Collaboration with other courses will allow you to complete a live brief in a scenario that simulates the industry.
+Year two examines concept art, high-end modelling and visual design for any game platform, and you’ll complete a live brief in a scenario that simulates the industry.

-In year three, you can specialise in character and creature art, vehicle modelling, environment design, and creation and concept art, or you can choose to collaborate across multiple areas and work within a games team as a production artist.
-Written elements will underpin your creative work and shape your future industry direction.
+In year three, you can specialise in character and creature art, vehicle modelling, environment design, and creation and concept art, or you can work within a games team as a production artist.

 Your practical work will be strengthened by taught modules in the culture and history of game-playing, which will give you a contextual background.
 There are also elements of business studies to ensure you have a thorough understanding of the industry and the computer games marketplace.

 You will work on ‘Live’ projects with team pitches to industry studios.
 Studying through a combination of lectures, seminars and workshops, you will also participate in group and individual project work; supervised independent learning; open and resource-based learning; e-learning and production practice.

 Tutors have many years' of experience in all areas of game art and have worked on projects for Codemasters, Pixologic, Allegorithmic, Disney, EA Games, Sega, Nickelodeon, Lego, The BBC and S4C amongst others.